-An SQL transaction is characterized by a specific isolation level (see page 136) and a specific transaction mode (see page 137) The isolation level and transaction mode can be set with the SQL statement SET TRANSACTION.
+An SQL transaction is characterized by a specific isolation level (see "SQL transaction") and a specific transaction mode (see "SQL transaction").
+The isolation level and transaction mode can be set with the SQL statement SET TRANSACTION.
 The settings made with SET TRANSACTION are only valid for the SQL statements in the immediately following transaction.
 It is irrelevant whether it is an SQL or CALL DML transaction or a mixed transaction.
 Once the transaction has been terminated, the default values are restored.

-An autonomous transaction (see page 137) enables you to write to a database irrespective of the result of the surrounding transaction.
+An autonomous transaction (see "SQL transaction") enables you to write to a database irrespective of the result of the surrounding transaction.